Marie-dharmie/Marie-dharmie/README.md

 Putting all my ideas to reality: i had a wide imagination for this and because i was unable to do them, i had to start small and that was tough because i had so  many conflicting ideas.
 Bug Fixes: My codes at some point wernt working because i made some mistakes but it was fun after i fixed all the bugs.
 So much youtube videos: i watched so many youtube videos and at some point it conflicted me and chat gpt even damaged my code more but all of these challanges made the experience funny eachtime i think about it.
+Arranging my codes in different folders, and now i hav all my codes in the same file and each time i tried to to arrange it in different folders it scattered my game and developed bugs.

 Lessons Learned: